LazaUK/AOAI-TextToSpeech-SDKv1/README.md

-# AOAI-TextToSpeech-SDKv1
+# Text-to-Speech generation with Azure OpenAI TTS

-Text-to-Speech generation with Azure OpenAI TTS models.
+> Note: detailed description on the code logic to be provided soon..